Q What are Irish cuttings?

 Two genera particularly suited to propagation in this way are red hot pokers (kniphofia), which are done in late spring, and peonies, which are done just as their roots are beginning to grow again in November.
 This is also the best time to do galega.
 All three: red hot pokers, peonies and galega would suffer horribly if lifted divided and replanted.
 By taking Irish cuttings, this is avoided.

 Pulmonarias are best done after flowering and just as the leaves begin to regrow in May.
-Some really tough plants, such as geranium and campanula, aren't fussy and can be propagated at any time of the year.
+Some really ough plants, such as geranium and campanula, aren't fussy and can be propagated at any time of the year.